 The reason for this?
-Alcohol contains antioxidants, which benefits brain health.
-Some studies have shown that moderate drinkers outscore both nondrinkers and heavy drinkers in specific tests of cognition and memory.
+Alcohol contains antioxidants, which benefit brain health.
+Some studies have shown that moderate drinkers outscore both non-drinkers and heavy drinkers in specific tests of cognition and memory.

 Even better news: Alcohol may be able to lower the risk of Alzheimer's disease.